sandrom/grpc-ingress/README.md

 ingress external IP
 + wait until the dns record propagates.
 You can check it with `dig
 + run `go run main/cli.go` and verify that the response is "Hello I'm the client"
-+ you can also try evans `evans --host <my domain> -p 443 -t -r --cacert cert/cert.pem`
++ you can also try evans `evans --host kubetest.sandrom.de -p 443 -t -r --cacert cert/cert.pem`

 ## Open Issues
 + GRPC [Health Checking Protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) works for kubernetes container probes as shown in https://cloud.google.com/blog/topics/developers-practitioners/health-checking-your-grpc-servers-gke,